-- Stage 1 must be completed with a portfolio of evidence and verified before employment in Primary Care.
-The KSA must be completed prior to embarking in Primary Care to assure patient safety. - Stage 2 is completed with a portfolio of evidence and verified in Primary Care.
+- Stage 1 is best practice that stage 1 be completed with a portfolio of evidence and verified before employment in Primary Care (unless the trainee FCP is an experienced paramedic already employed in primary care).
+The KSA must be completed prior to employment as a FCP or AP in Primary Care to assure patient safety.
+For paramedics already working in primary care this can be completed retrospectively - Stage 2 is completed with a portfolio of evidence and verified in Primary Care.
 This is the recognition process of the application of the KSA in Stage 1 to clinical practice in Primary Care.
-This should be completed within a maximum of one year following employment (based on the minimum employment of one session a week). - Once Stage 1 and Stage 2 are verified, the practitioner is placed on the FCP directory at the Centre for Advancing Practice and would be able to continue building evidence towards AP. - The Clinical Supervisor who recognises the above stages must be an Advanced Practitioner, a Consultant Practitioner, or a GP who has completed the HEE twoday Primary Care roadmap supervisor training (see appendix 12.11).
+Best practice is that this should be completed within 6 months for a full time member of staff but this can be longer provided a completion date is agreed with the employer.). - Once Stage 1 and Stage 2 are verified, the practitioner can apply for inclusion on the Centre for Advancing Practice Directory as an FCP and would be able to continue building evidence towards AP if they wish to continue along the educational training pathway - The Clinical Supervisor who recognises the above stages must be an Advanced Practitioner, a Consultant Practitioner, or a GP who has completed the HEE two-day Primary Care roadmap supervisor training (see appendix 12.11).
 This is a specific two-day supervision course to train as an AP roadmap supervisor to support FCP and AP practice in Primary Care, and to learn how to use the adapted RCGP toolkit for Stage 2 recognition. - GP trainers will be able to access a shortened version of this course. - There are currently two surveys that form an interim process to collect a list of practitioners who have completed FCP recognition to be credentialed, and who will be transferred to the Centre for Advancing Practice.
-Once the Centre for Advancing Practice is fully operational, the surveys will be transferred into an FCP directory.
-Primary CareClinicalLevel7-FCPSurvey
+Once the Centre for Advancing Practice is fully operational, the surveys will be transferred towards the Directory.

-- A taught level 7 HEI FCP module will have both stages within the course content and will be verified by the HEI.
+Primary Care Clinical Level 7 FCP Survey Primary Care Clinical Level 7 FCP Supervisor Survey - A taught level 7 HEI FCP module will have both stages within the course content and will be verified by the HEI.
 The clinician completing the taught FCP course will need to complete both surveys until the Centre for Advancing Practice is operational.